jym272/duplexscan/README.md

 It uses advanced string similarity algorithms and parallel processing to efficiently detect and score similar contact records on a scale from **0 to 1000**.

+<small>_This project features a comprehensive ci/cd pipeline, see https://github.com/jym272/duplexscan/actions for details_</small>

 ## Features

 - 🚀 Fast parallel processing using Rayon